aosabook/500lines/cluster/CHAPTER.rst

             state.accounts[input.source_account] -= input.amount
             state.accounts[input.destination_account] += input.amount
             return state, True
-        elif input.operation == 'balance-check':
+        elif input.operation == 'get-balance':
             return state, state.accounts[input.account]

-Note that the "balance-check" operation does not modify the state, but is still implemented as a state transition.
+Note that the "get-balance" operation does not modify the state, but is still implemented as a state transition.
 This guarantees that the returned balance is the latest information in the cluster, and not based on the state on a single server.

 So, the distributed state machine technique ensures that the same operations occur on each host.